ilynne/bus-arrival-dashboard/README.md

 ## Dependencies

-* node-sass
+- node-sass
-* OneBusAway API
+- OneBusAway API
-* A back end to send requests to OneBusAway API (Rails API app)
+  - Requires a key
-* A host
+- A host
-* Firebase for authentication and user data
+- Firebase for authentication and user data
+- Ruby 2.6.3 or greater
+- Rails 6.0

 ## Tasks